 After that, I learn the grasp how to never make her worries during my travel.
 I keep sending her my itineraries, my travel tickets, my photos (including selfie just to let her know I’m alive), and always text her whenever am on board to the new country.
 She got the grip and already used to the way we communicate.

 “You are the first Indonesian I have ever met!”

 And yes I got that kind of response mostly on every people I have met and told them I was from Indonesia.
-I often ask them to guess where I come from, and it was so rare for them to answered that I am Indonesian.
+I often ask them to guess where I come from, and it was so rare for them to answer that I am Indonesian.
 I guess not much Indonesian travel that far enough, or maybe mingle with the people around and show them who they really are.
-For the people who has been there, they would be happy to see me and talked many things they have done in Indonesia (oh, especially compliments on the food!).
-But for the people who has never met Indonesian before, they would say “I don’t think I have ever met Indonesian traveller before”.
+For the people who have been there, they would be happy to see me and talked many things they have done in Indonesia (oh, especially compliments on the food!).
+But for the people who have never met Indonesian before, they would say “I don’t think I have ever met Indonesian traveller before”.

 The truth is…

 I am already used to hearing their response whenever I told them I am from Indonesia.
 Deep inside I feel stuck between happy nor sad when I look at how surprised they were.
 Moreover the fact that I was the first person they have met and known that Indonesian can do backpacking as well.
 It broke my heart, even more, when most people don’t really know geographically where Indonesia is.
 As soon as I opened up Google Maps, they got amazed seeing that Indonesia is a huge country with so many islands.
 Yes indeed.
 What even more shocking is that most people thought that Bali is a country instead of Indonesia.
 My oh my.. am I not devastated enough to know that!

 So to overcome this opinion, I put Indonesian flag on all of my backpacks so that people (noticing me or not) know that I am Indonesian!